-How to Screen Holiday Let Guest
+How to Screen Holiday Let Guests & Prevent Airbnb Parties

-Figure out who your ideal guest actually is
+Figure out who your ideal guest is

-Hen and stag parties: This is simple, decide where you draw the line and stick to it.
+Hen and stag parties: This is simple.
+Decide where you draw the line and stick to it.

 TIP: Make these decisions crystal clear on all your marketing materials including your website and listings on holiday let portals.